Runko: Modern multiphysics toolbox for plasma simulations: Theory

-Finally, when a charged particle moves in the grid it creates a current $\Jhat$ that induces an electric field via Eq.~\eqref{eq:curlB}.
-We use the charge-conserving ZigZag current deposition scheme to deposit the current from the computational particles in to the mesh \citep{Umeda_2003}.
+Finally, when a charged particle moves on the grid it creates a current $\Jhat$ that induces an electric field via Eq.~\eqref{eq:curlB}.
+We use the charge-conserving ZigZag current deposition scheme to deposit the current from the computational particles into the mesh \citep{Umeda_2003}.
 This scheme is summarized in Appendix~\ref{app:zigzag}.